Dendrobium monophyllum

-Dendrobium monophyllum, commonly known as the lily-of-the-valley orchid, is an epiphytic or lithophytic orchid in the family Orchidaceae.
+Dendrobium monophyllum, commonly known as lily-of-the-valley orchid, is an epiphytic or lithophytic orchid in the family Orchidaceae.
 It has pale green to yellowish pseudobulbs with one or two leaves, and between five and twenty bell-shaped yellow flowers.
 It grows in rainforest in New South Wales and Queensland, Australia.

 Description

 Dendrobium monophyllum is an epiphytic or lithophytic herb that usually forms clumps.
 Its pseudobulbs are pale green to yellowish, 60-120 mm long and 20-30 mm in diameter and furrowed.
 The pseudobulb has one or two thin, bright green leaves 80-120 mm long, 25-30 mm wide on the end.
 Between five and twenty resupinate, bell-shaped, yellow flowers 6-8 mm wide are borne on a flowering stem 100-200 mm long.
 The dorsal sepal is egg-shaped, 6-7 mm long and about 3 mm wide.
 The lateral sepals are triangular, 4-5 mm long and about 4 mm wide.
 The petals are 6-7 mm long and about 2 mm wide.
 The labellum is about 7 mm long, 5 mm wide and blunt with two ridges along its midline.
 Flowering occurs from August to December.